-Industry problem Opportunity Impact New consumer and trade partner demands for origin and sustainability information on products requires new levels of traceability.
-Development of systems or tools for guaranteeing product characteristics and origin; and for tracing and optimising agricultural supply chains.
-Bolstering Australia's global reputation as a high quality producer of agricultural products and capitalising on emerging consumer markets.
+Industry problem Opportunity Impact New consumer and trade Development of systems or Bolstering Australia's global partner demands for origin and tools for guaranteeing product reputation as a high quality sustainability information on characteristics and origin; and for producer of agricultural products products requires new levels of tracing and optimising agricultural and capitalising on emerging traceability. supply chains. consumer markets.
 Labour shortages and relatively high labour costs increase the volatility and decrease the competitiveness of some Australian agricultural products.
 Applying precision agriculture and physical automation systems to offset labour costs and increase productivity in areas such as harvest or post-harvest processing.
 Reduce dependence on volatile labour flows and increase the competitiveness of Australia's agricultural products.
-Climate change and general environmental volatility present risks to the viability of core agricultural products, particularly in the crop and horticulture sectors.
-Applying sensors and IoT solutions to enable adaptive intervention and detailed monitoring for crops, including in areas like irrigation and soil health.
-Reduce the impact of a volatile climate on Australia's agricultural output and mitigate against loss and damage and any resultant disruptions to trade.
+Climate change and general Applying sensors and IoT solutions Reduce the impact of a volatile environmental volatility present to enable adaptive intervention climate on Australia's agricultural risks to the viability of core and detailed monitoring for crops, output and mitigate against loss agricultural products, particularly in including in areas like irrigation and and damage and any resultant the crop and horticulture sectors. soil health. disruptions to trade.

-Other public investment options

-- Agricultural Traceability Grants

-- The National Reconstruction Fund

-- Industry Growth Program

-- Rural Research and Development Corporations

-BDO Australia 2023, The Future of Australian Agribusiness

-BDO Australia 2023, The Future of Australian Agribusiness

-Mordor Intelligence 2023, Digital Agriculture Market Size

-Mordor Intelligence 2023, Digital Agriculture Market Size
+- Agricultural Traceability Grants - The National Reconstruction Fund - Industry Growth Program - Rural Research and Development Corporations - 1 BDO Australia 2023, The Future of Australian Agribusiness - 2 BDO Australia 2023, The Future of Australian Agribusiness - 3 Mordor Intelligence 2023, Digital Agriculture Market Size - 4 Mordor Intelligence 2023, Digital Agriculture Market Size investment aimed at transforming Australia's research translation and commercialisation landscape.
+AEA grants support the Australian Government identified priority areas for the economy (outlined in the National Reconstruction Fund Corporation (Priority Areas) Declaration 2023).
+Within these priorities, the first round of grants will prioritise projects that align with one or more of 6 focus areas, including advanced manufacturing, artificial intelligence, digital agriculture, quantum, sustainable fuels, and critical minerals and strategic minerals processing.